 Harcros Chemical Company

-Harcros Chemicals Incorporated, also known as Harcros Chemical Company, is a Kansas City-based chemical manufacturing and distribution company.
+Harcros Chemicals Incorporated, also known as Harcros Chemical Company, is a chemical manufacturing and distribution company.
 Its 28 regional distribution centers that are scattered throughout the nation, distribute a myriad of various chemical products from numerous chemical manufacturers (such as DuPont, Eastman and BASF).

 The major type of asbestos used at Harcros was amosite.
-When amosite is mixed with chrysotile, it creates products that are excellent at preventing corrosive damages caused by substances.
+When amosite is mixed with chrysotile, it creates products that are excellent at preventing corrosion and damages caused by substances.
 Although it was banned in building materials in the 1970s, amosite was the primary type of asbestos used across the nation in chemical plants, labs, and refineries.

 Additional Job Sites and Businesses Associated with Asbestos Use in Kansas City